Music of Ethiopia: Traditional music and characteristics

-Ethiopia has a long and at times tormented history.
-It has an equally long and fascinating history of arts and culture.
-Ethiopia and its folk music and culture have a long step in the history of civilization.
-The music of Ethiopia is a reflection of all the historical and social episodes, such as the military campaigns that various warlords or chiefs had to launch.
-The music is about war as well as patriotism, songs of victory, and songs that incite support for a certain crusade.
-The music is also about love, with wonderful melodies and poetic lyrics.
-The spirituality of Ethiopians is expressed in the form of music.
+Ethiopia and its folk music are seen as essential to its culture.
+The music of Ethiopia is a reflection of multiple historical and social episodes, such as war, patriotism, songs of victory, and songs that incite support for a certain crusade.
+The music can also be about love, with a focus on more romantic prose.
+The spirituality of Ethiopians is also expressed in their music.
 All these types of tunes and melodies are prepared and performed using various traditional instruments.

 Music in the country can be traced back to the Ethiopian highlands, where the strong oral-literary custom was born.
 In this area, traditional music is played by mostly itinerant musicians called azmaris, who are regarded with respect in their society.
 As this form of music slowly spread across the country, it appropriated aspects of the regions it infiltrated, depending on the local customs, culture, and religion.
 The music and culture of Ethiopia has been influenced by Christianity, Islam, and Judaism among other factors.
 Ethiopia has a diverse number of ethnic groups, more than 75 ethnic groups with each ethnic group having diverse traditional music and sounds.